WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 sudo dmesg
 ```

-By default the ESP8266 turns on a Wifi-AP, if you use a serial connection it's wise to turn this off completely using the following code: (You can add this to the boot.py file using your favorite editor.)
+By default the ESP8266 turns on a Wi-Fi Access Point, if you use a serial connection it's wise to turn this off completely using the following code: (You can add this to the boot.py file using your favorite editor.)
 ```
 import network
 sta_if = network.WLAN(network.STA_IF)